dharini-sharma/Fraud-Detection-using-Transformer-Enhanced-VAE/README.md

 - **Clear error separation**: 14x difference between normal and fraud reconstruction errors
 - **Robust performance** on extremely imbalanced data (0.17% fraud rate)

+## Development Status

+**Current Phase**: Proof of Concept Complete ✅
+**Next Phase**: Real-world Dataset Validation (IEEE) 🔄
+**Future**: Research Publication and Advanced Ensemble Methods 📊

+*This repository demonstrates core concepts and achieved results.
+Full methodology and advanced implementations are under active development for potential academic publication.*

-## Academic & Professional Impact
+## Research & IP Notice

-This work demonstrates **novel individual transaction processing** with transformers, showing significant performance improvements over traditional VAE approaches.
-The methodology is suitable for both **practical deployment** and **research publication**.
+This work represents ongoing research in transformer-enhanced fraud detection.
+The demonstrated approach shows **novel applications of individual transaction processing** with significant performance improvements (32% ROC AUC improvement).

+**For Academic Collaboration or Research Inquiries**: dharinisharma.la@gmail.com **Citation**: If you use concepts from this work, please reference this repository and contact for proper attribution.

+*Core algorithmic innovations are being prepared for academic publication.*